mglodack/docs/source/articles/continuous-integration/git-submodules.html.markdown

 Git Submodules are initialized automatically.
 This will be triggered by the existence of the `.gitmodules` file in your project root.

-We initalize the submodules with the following git command
+We initialize the submodules with the following git command

 `git submodule update --recursive --init`